rulebricks/cli/README.md

 The Rulebricks CLI is a powerful deployment and management tool that automates the creation and maintenance of production-ready Rulebricks rule engine clusters.
 It handles the complete infrastructure lifecycle across multiple cloud providers, from initial setup to ongoing operations.

-This CLI is designed and tested primarily for use with AWS, though we make infrastructure decisions that ensure we can easily adapt to Azure and Google Cloud in the future.
+This CLI has been tested primarily for use with AWS, though we make every infrastructure decision to ensure we can easily adapt to Azure and Google Cloud in the very near future.

 ### Key Features